Upper Greenwood Lake Property Owners Association Rules and Regulations

 2. Reservations are subject to guidelines set forth by the Board of Trustees and may be requested through the clubhouse chairperson.

 3. A security deposit, as established by the Board of Trustees shall be held by the UGLPOA and returned to the lessee only after a satisfactory inspection of the clubhouse.
 The UGLPOA shall have the right to offset damages against the security deposit and to pursue the lessee for the recovery of all costs, including reasonable attorney’s fees to restore the premises.

-L. Guests – Guests of a property owner are permitted to use the Lakes only when invited and in the company of the property owner.
-In the absence of the property owner, proof of invitation including the name, and telephone number of the property owner is required.
+L. Guests – Guests of a property owner are permitted to use the Lakes only when in the company of the property owner.
+In the absence of the property owner, guests may not use the lakes or parklands.
+Guests may not launch boats in the lake.

 1. The UGLPOA may charge a fee for returned checks rendered to the UGLPOA for the payment of dues or easement charges.
 The amount of said charge will be set by the UGLPOA and may change from year to year.

 2. The UGLPOA has the right to charge interest on unpaid dues and easement charges and to pass along for collection fees including reasonable attorney’s fees on unpaid dues or easement charges.

 N. Property Transfers – Membership in the UGLPOA in nontransferable.
 Upon the sale or transfer of real property by a member currently in good standing, said membership terminates as of the date of the transfer.
 No refunds will be made A new owner may apply for membership in the UGLPOA upon submission to and acceptance by UGLPOA of completed application and payment of the full years dues.